sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_the_important_things.md

 * You do not know what your goals and ambitions are.
 * You find it hard to rank tasks according to their importance.
 * You are not able to consistently apply a prioritization technique.
-* Others tend to decide what actions you should take for you (micro-management).
+* Others tend to decide what actions you should take for you (micromanagement).

 ## Solution